jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

     waits for existing connections will be completed.
 And any subsequent requests from the user is rerouted to another EC2 instance.

-- By default, 300 seconds; but 1 - 3600 seconds customizable.
+- By default, 300 seconds.
+1 - 3600 seconds customizable.

 - Can be disabled (set value to 0).